symfony-cmf/symfony-cmf/README.md

 ## Installation

-This is the main repository containing all bundles you need for the CMF.
+This is the main repository containing some documentation as well as a composer file pulling together all core dependencies for the CMF.

 If you just want to experiment with the CMF, the easiest is to use the [CMF Sandbox](https://github.com/symfony-cmf/cmf-sandbox) which has everything set up and ready.